vycke/crinkles.dev/src/writing/i-was-wrong-about-service-workers.md

 - Should entries be removable based on user actions?

 ## Wrapping up
 I was wrong about service workers.
-They are not just for progressive web apps or heavy operations.
+They are not just for progressive web apps.
 They can just as easily be used for better caching of data in big single-page applications.
 It helps in point-specific performance optimization.
 This might even be a better use case for them in general.
 I know it is for me.